Long term side effects of prostate cancer radiotherapy

-Most side effects gradually go away in the weeks or months after treatment.
+Most side effects of radiotherapy gradually go away in the weeks or months after treatment.
 But long term side effects can continue.
-Or you might notice that they begin months or years later.
+Or you might notice that some side effects begin months or years later.

 About side effects